Download a pdf of this Backgrounder

 Additionally, there are no penalties for non-compliance with the Private Employer Verification Act.
 The law's lack of enforcement measures remains the focus of ongoing legislative efforts and controversial new guestworker legislation which, barring any lawsuit, will go into effect in 2013 and replace this law.

 The guestworker legislation, called the "Utah Immigration Accountability and Enforcement Act," (H.B.
 116) will require use of E-Verify — by not allowing for use of "similar" programs — but it is also creates a state-level guestworker program, among other things.71 As written, the E-Verify requirement in the act will not come into effect until the guestworker program starts.
 It is generally understood that the State of Utah must apply for a federal waiver in order to initiate a state-level guestworker program, meaning that the start date for the contingent E-Verify provisions should be considered uncertain.
 However, according to the language of the act, the guestworker program start date is 120 days after the state receives the necessary waiver, or July 1, 2013, which ever comes sooner.
 CIS was able to confirm with an attorney who helped draft the act that Utah intends to initiate a guestworker program by July 1, 2013, even if the state does not receive a waiver from the federal government.
 This unilateral move will likely generate controversy, if not a lawsuit.
 Again, the E-Verify provision will be contingent on the outcome of any legal challenge to the guestworker plan, making an actual start date too difficult to determine.
+[UPDATE: In 2013, the Utah legislature pushed back the start date of the guestworker program by two years, thereby delaying any E-Verify mandate.]

 According to H.B.
 116, on and after the guestworker program start date, a private employer "employing 15 or more employees within the state for each working day in each of 20 calendar weeks or more in the current or preceding calendar year, after hiring an employee, shall verify the employment eligibility of the new employee … through the E-Verify program if the individual does not hold a [guestworker] permit."
 If the person does hold a guestworker permit obtained through the state-level guestworker program, the person is to be verified through something called the "U-Verify" program, a system to be created by the State of Utah.